-Amazônia is the 2021 exhibition taking place at the Philharmonie de Paris, and on show is the work of the photographer Sebastião Salgado, taken during seven years spent in the Brazilian Amazon.
-The images reveal its unique and diverse landscapes, its rivers, its mountains and the people living there.
+Amazônia is one of Sebastião Salgado‘s most renowned exhibitions, which has been touring worldwide for years.
+Hypercritic visited it in 2021 at the Philharmonie de Paris.
+On show was the work of the great photographer taken during seven years spent in the Brazilian Amazon.
+The images reveal its unique and diverse landscapes, its rivers, its mountains, and the people living there.

 Jean-Michel Jarre, an icon of the electronic scene, composed an album specifically for the exhibition, using real sounds and voices of the jungle.
 The rustling of the trees, the chirps of birds, and the crashing sounds of waterfalls were all collected in situ, accessed by the composer through the archives of the Ethnography Museum of Geneva.